rotaki/tpcc-runner/README.md

 ​
 # Details
 ​
-In tpcc-runner, three protocols with two benchmarks are supported.
+In tpcc-runner, four protocols with two benchmarks are supported.
 ​
 ## Protocols
 - SILO